mifraheem/BS-SE-2021---2025-Lectures/Semester 6/Information Security/authentication.md

 ### 1. Brute Force
 guessing password using automated methods until access is gained. hackers uses public info to generate possible passwords
 ### 2. Credentials Stuffing
-Credentials stuffing is a cyber attack where hackers use tolen username and password
+Credentials stuffing is a cyber attack where hackers use tolen username and password to access multiple accounts.
+This works when people uses the same login credentials accross different websites and devices.